Thirteenth Sunday in Ordinary Time, Year A

 “Those who are well do not need a physician, but the sick do.
 Go and learn the meaning of the words, I desire mercy, not sacrifice.
 I did not come to call the righteous but sinners.”
 Matthew 9:12-13

 Jesus did not come for the “righteous” but came for “sinners.”
-This may be surprising at first because it seems that Jesus should have said that He came for people, the righteous and the sinner.
+This may be surprising at first because it seems that Jesus should have said that He came for all people, the righteous and the sinner.
 But what we must understand is that no one is truly righteous.
 In other words, everyone is a sinner in need of the Savior.

-By speaking this way, Jesus is addressing the -righteous attitude of the Pharisees who seemed to think that Jesus should only associate with those who were without sin.
+By speaking this way, Jesus is addressing the self-righteous attitude of the Pharisees who seemed to think that Jesus should only associate with those who were without sin.
 The Pharisees acted as if they were “righteous” and that Jesus should only associate with them and any others who were not publicly known to be sinners.

 Sadly, the sin of the Pharisees was of a far graver nature than the sins of the tax collectors and the other sinners who came to Jesus.
 The Pharisees were guilty of the sin of spiritual pride and were sinning by presuming that they were righteous.
 When one fails to see their sin, God cannot forgive them since they do not repent.